yalue/onnxruntime_go/README.md

 Requirements
 ------------

 To use this library, you'll need a version of Go with cgo support.
-If you are not using an amd64 version of Windows or Linux (or if you want to provide your own library for some other reason), you simply need to provide the correct path to the shared library when initializing the wrapper.
-This is seen in the first few lines of the following example.
+You'll also need a copy of the correct version of the onnxruntime shared library or DLL for your operating system and architecture.
+Prior to initializing `onnxruntime_go`, you need to provide a path to this shared library.
+See the first couple lines (i.e., `ort.SetSharedLibraryPath(...)`) of the following example.

-Note that if you want to use CUDA, you'll need to be using a version of the onnxruntime shared library with CUDA support, as well as be using a CUDA version supported by the underlying version of your onnxruntime library.
+If you want to use CUDA, you'll need to be using a version of the onnxruntime shared library with CUDA support, as well as be using a CUDA version supported by the underlying version of your onnxruntime library.
 For example, version 1.22.0 of the onnxruntime library only supports CUDA versions 12.x.
-See
+See [the onnxruntime CUDA support documentation](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) for more specifics.

-[the onnxruntime CUDA support documentation](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) for more specifics.
+Similarly to CUDA, other execution providers have their own separate requirements.
+All of these requirements are too numerous to document in this README.
+Please ensure that you are successfully able to use your execution provider of choice in a python script before raising issues about it here.

 Example Usage